-The unemployment rate was little changed at 7.5% in April.
+The unemployment rate was unchanged at 7.3% in October.

 Source: U.S. Department of Labor, Bureau of Labor Statistics, The Employment Situation.